jhvanderschee/jekyllcodex/features.md

 ### Using Sass

 Jekyll supports Sass out of the box.
 This means you can use 'style.scss' anywhere in your project and refer to it as 'style.css'.
-Simple, right?
+You will have no excuse for using CSS anymore.
 Want to compress the outputted CSS?
 Just add the following two lines to your '_config.yml' file.

 <pre>sass:<br />&nbsp;&nbsp;style: compressed</pre>